Organic jeans for rent: MUD Jeans

 For decades, jeans have been at the heart of countless fashion collections.
 However, they’re no exception to the fashion industry’s take-make-waste approach.
-Making jeans requires large amounts of resources, such as pesticides, water, and energy, and the way they’re designed and constructed makes jeans difficult to remake and recycle after use.
+Making jeans requires large amounts of resources, such as pesticides, water, and energy, and the way they’re designed and constructed makes jeans difficult to remake and recyclerecycleTransform a product or component into its basic materials or substances and reprocessing them into new materials. after use.

 The guidelines are a starting point for industry to design and make products aligned with the principles of a circular economy.
 Making jeans that are used more, made to be made again, and made from safe and recycled or renewable inputs.

 They're a 'minimum bar', designed to be regularly reviewed and updated to ensure they continue to drive the industry forward.
 The first redesigned jeans using the guidelines were completed in June 2021, demonstrating that it is possible to create circular jeans today.